#iwill Take Action Fund

 The main grants programme is open now and will close to applications in December 2018.

-The #iwill campaign aims to ensure that 60% of 10 to 20 year-olds across the UK are taking part in meaningful social action by 2020.
-The #iwill fund is an integral part of this work.
-The National Lottery and Department of Digital, Culture, Media & Sport are each investing £20 million seed funding over four years to create the #iwill fund.
-Virgin Money Foundation is acting as a match funder, creating a £1.7million programme, awarding grants on behalf of the #iwill fund.
+The #iwill Fund supports the aims of the #iwill campaign - to make involvement in social action a part of life for young people, by recognising the benefit for both young people and their communities.
+The National Lottery and Department of Digital, Culture, Media & Sport are each investing £20 million seed funding over four years to create the #iwill Fund.
+Virgin Money Foundation is acting as a match funder, creating a £1.7million programme, awarding grants on behalf of the #iwill Fund.

 Please read the programme guidance before applying: